 Imaging using MRI and ultrasound can identify the presence of pathology in the tendon.
-Ultrasound (US) tissue characterisation shows the amount of disorganisation within a tendon and can help characterise the extent of structural pathology1.
+Ultrasound (US) tissue characterization shows the amount of disorganization within a tendon and can help characterize the extent of structural pathology1.
 However the presence of a PT on imaging does not always mean it is the source of pain, and clinical confirmation is necessary2.
 MRI and US imaging are the two modalities used in my practice; an acute strain to a tendon should be excluded and the US can help confirm worsening tendon pathology.
-Management of a tendon differs according to what phase a tendinopathy is in.
+Management of a tendon differs according to the current phase of recovery.

-Whilst the pathology of the tendon may never completely resolve, conservative management of a PT is favourable.
-The initial treatments goals are aimed at pain management, education and planning.
+Whilst the pathology of the tendon may never completely resolve, conservative management of a PT is favorable.
+The initial treatments goals are aimed at pain management, education, and planning.

 - It is important that these exercises do not further aggravate the tendon, so prescribe the correct time and appropriate resistance as tolerated by the athlete.
 In reactive tendons, avoiding any pain is essential to avoid any further aggravation.
-In tendons in the dysrepair or degenerative phases, exercising into pain of a less than 3-4 out of 10 on the visual analogue scale (VAS) is appropriate.
-Morning pain, single leg decline squat on a wedge and 3x vertical hops should be used to monitor pain and response to load on a daily basis every morning.
+In tendons in the disrepair or degenerative phases, exercising into pain of less than 3-4 out of 10 on the visual analog scale (VAS) is appropriate.
+Morning pain, single-leg decline squat on a wedge and 3x vertical hops should be used to monitor pain and response to load on a daily basis every morning.

 - Icing after activity for 20 minutes for an analgesic effect may help reactive tissue around the patellar tendon (such as a fat pad) settle down.

-- Athletes must be educated on the importance of resting the tendon and not pushing past 3/10 pain on VAS whilst in the reactive phase of a tendinopathy, because symptoms will worsen.
+- Athletes must be educated on the importance of resting the tendon and not pushing past 3/10 pain on VAS whilst in the reactive phase of tendinopathy because symptoms will worsen.
 The athlete should be educated about how tendons may feel okay during training but may sore the next day.
-Progressions in loads should be calculated, not to be aggressive and risk a flare up of symptoms – eg planning and measuring the amount of decelerations in a running program.
+Progressions in loads should be calculated, not to be aggressive and risk a flare-up of symptoms – eg planning and measuring the number of decelerations in a running program.

 - Interdisciplinary management: management of tendon pain should be seen as an issue for an interdisciplinary team to solve.
 As such, it is helpful to discuss the situation with a physician and dietician as they can administer some ibuprofen, high dose of fish oil and green tea.
 This may help decrease tendon pain8.